General FAQs | Technical FAQs | Purchasing FAQs

 Q: How are the prices displayed?

 A: You can view and purchase any of our music in US Dollars, GB Pounds, Canadian Dollars, Euros or Australian Dollars.
 Click on your flag of choice to display the prices in that currency.
-All delivery charges are included in the prices shown and any applicable VAT charges will be added for customers in the UK and European Union.
+No physical delivery charges are needed because you download the tracks.
+Appropriate VAT charges will be added for customers in the UK and European Union.
+If you are a business customer outside of the UK with a valid EU VAT number, you can enter your VAT number during the checkout process and pay your local authority.
 Any promotional codes or special offers will be calculated automatically by the checkout system.

 Q: What is your pricing structure?

-A: Our prices differ depending on whether you download tracks, download compilations or purchase CDs from us.
+A: Our prices differ depending on whether you download tracks or download compilations.
 All prices are clearly displayed in any of the 5 currencies you choose to view.

 Please Note: